cdeister/HapticDiscrimination/README.md

 # HapticDiscrimination
 Software needed for budding haptic discrimination task.

-This is very early stuff.
-Very much in development.
+This is in a very functional, but still early state.

+contact cdeister@brown.edu with any questions